tjtate/sparkpost-api-documentation/services/metrics_api.md

 Provides links to all child URIs within the Metrics API.

-**Note** Links in the response for binding-groups, bindings, nodes, and protocols apply to SparkPost Elite only.
+**Note:** Links in the response for binding-groups, bindings, nodes, and protocols apply to SparkPost Elite only.

 + Request